Blog

 Freedom From The Inner Critic

-Imagine that a mean, judgmental person followed you around all the time, criticizing you.
-As you went about your life, they were there putting you down and accusing you of doing things wrong.
-To make matters worse, let’s assume that you believed everything that they said to you.
-How do you think that this would affect the way you feel about yourself, and how you live your life?
+Imagine that some mean, judgmental person followed you around all the time, putting you down and accusing you of screwing up.
+From the time you woke up in the morning, until you went to sleep at night, they would be there pointing out your supposed mistakes and flaws.
+To make matters worse, let’s assume that you believed everything that they said about you.
+How do you think this would affect the way that you see yourself, and how you live your life?

 Continue reading “Freedom From The Inner Critic”